kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Interpretation of software output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To complete this section we show how to interpret the output from computer software packages.
-Most packages have very standardized output, and you should make sure that whatever package you use, that you can interpret the estimates of the parameters, their confidence regions and get a feeling for the model's performance.
+Most packages have very standardized output, and you should make sure that whatever package you use, that you can interpret the estimates of the parameters, their confidence intervals and get a feeling for the model's performance.

 The following output is obtained in R for the :ref:`example <LS-class-example>` we have been using in this section.